Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 3. Improved Bone Health

 When teeth are lost, the jawbone might gradually degenerate owing to a lack of stimulation from natural tooth roots.
 All-on-4 implants help minimise bone loss by stimulating the bone when you eat or bite, much like natural teeth do.
-This promotes bone health and prevents the face structure from collapsing, which is common with long-term denture use.
+This promotes bone health and prevents the facial structure from collapsing, which is common with long-term denture use.

 4. Cost-Effective Solution